Madalina088/Aeries_Portal-Project/README.md

 - the following functionalities are going to be tested:
 Login Module, Settings Module: Change Password, Change E-mail, Configure Grade Alerts, Add New Student To Your Account, Log Out
 - the features in scope for testing: Login Module, Settings Module: Change Password, Change E-mail
-- testing types used: Functional Testing, Graphical User Interface(GUI)
+- testing types used: Functional Testing, Graphical User Interface (GUI)

 ### 1.3	 Functionalities and tests out of scope ###

 - the features out of scope: Settings Module: Configure Grade Alerts, Add New Student To Your Account, Log Out
-- non-functional testing like stress, load, and performance is beyond the scope of this project
+- Non-Functional testing like stress, load, and performance is beyond the scope of this project
-- no QA support for mobile applications will be developed, just web applications will be tested
+- no QA support for mobile applications will be developed, only web applications will be tested
 - automation testing is beyond scope

 ## 2. Testing process ##